bozali/simple-event-aggreator/README.md

 ## Example 1: Creating a custom event, subscribing and publishing

-This example represents how to create an event and and subscribe to it.
-After subscription it will notify each subscriber to the event type with the specified payload.
+In this example we will create an event and subscribe to it.
+After the subscription we will notify each subscriber of the event with a payload.

 ```c++